Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

                         appliance reports its own at login, so this is only needed to override that answer.
   --device-threshold-severity {ok,warn,crit,unknown}
-                        State to report for a thin LUN that reached the fill threshold configured on the appliance itself.
-That threshold is what the storage administrator set in the management GUI, so the check and the appliance agree on when a LUN is full instead of each having their own opinion.
-A LUN whose threshold is switched off is not affected.
+                        State to report for a thin LUN that reached the capacity alarm threshold the appliance keeps for it.
+                        The vendor documents that threshold as the capacity alarm for thin LUNs mounted to Windows Server 2012 hosts (50 to 99 percent, 90 by default), with a separate switch that turns it on.
+A LUN whose switch is off is not affected.
 Default: warn --ignore IGNORE       Skip LUNs.
 Any item matching this Python regex will be ignored.
 Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.
 The